Manganese(II) nitrate: Preparation, reactions, uses

+In this redox reaction, two moles of the reductant NO2 (gas) donate each one electron to MnO2 (black solid), the oxidant, which is reduced from its oxidation state (+4) to its lower state (+2).
+Simultaneously, NO2 (+4) is oxidized to form nitrate (NO3-) (+5).

 Heating the tetrahydrate to 110 °C gives the pale yellow monohydrate.

-The reaction is reversible in the sense that heating the dinitrate to 450 °C gives a slightly nonstoichiometric dioxide.
+The reaction is reversible in the sense that heating the Mn(II) dinitrate to 450 °C gives a slightly nonstoichiometric Mn(IV) dioxide.